3 Sources

 Copy Link

-Vibe coding has emerged as a transformative approach to software development, fundamentally changing how developers interact with code.
-Coined by Andrej Karpathy, co-founder of OpenAI, in February 2025, the methodology allows developers to "just see stuff, say stuff, run stuff, and copy-paste stuff" with AI assistance
+Vibe coding has emerged as a transformative approach to software development, enabling developers to program using plain English descriptions rather than traditional coding methods.
+The methodology was coined by Andrej Karpathy, co-founder of OpenAI, in February 2025, who described it as "I just see stuff, say stuff, run stuff, and copy-paste stuff, and it mostly works"

 1